-During each workshop, we used digital whiteboards and video conferencing to virtually engage customers in hands-on activities.
+During each two-hour workshop, we used digital whiteboards and video conferencing to virtually engage customers in hands-on activities.
 We used the first three steps of the classic design thinking—empathize, define, and ideate—to identify and understand problems as well as suggest solutions.
 Let’s take a look at what we learned.

 Figure 1 lists some of those themes, followed by a list that includes paraphrased responses from customers.